1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Perform a PING

-allows you to check if a machine is accessible via the Internet.
-You can also use this tool to ensure you are addressing the correct machine, for example during a DNS change, by checking the IP address obtained.
-It is possible to perform a ping
+PING allows you to know if a machine is accessible via the Internet.
+You can also check with this tool if you are indeed addressing the correct machine, for example during a DNS change, by looking at the IP address obtained.
+It is possible to perform a ping on a domain name, a hostname or an IP address.